Bjornhona/Sculpted_goddess/README.md

 ## Sculpted Goddess
- Sculpting Goddess is a web application and a tool that helps women sculpt and take care of their bodies in a healthy way.
-It keeps track on personal data and calculates your Daily Macronutrient Needs as well as gives the opportunity to search and save favorite recipes in a large selection of healthy recipes.
-All recipes give nutritional information to help creating a meal plan in accordance to dietary needs.
+ Sculpted Goddess is a web application and a tool that helps women sculpt and take care of their bodies in a healthy way.
+It keeps track on personal data and calculates your Total Daily Energy Expenditure and Daily Macronutrient Needs as well as gives the opportunity to search and save favorite recipes from a large selection of healthy recipes.
+All recipes give nutritional information to help creating a your meal plan in accordance to dietary needs.

 ## Motivation
 I was inspired to build this web application for the purpose of having a convenient tool to help me and other women sculpt and take care of their bodies in a healthy way.
 It helps me set up my personal meal plans so that I easier can achieve my fitness goals.
 It is also my Final Project as part of the Harvard course CS50x on edX, Introduction to Computer Science.